PranjaliMandavi/grc-foundations/README.md

 ## Medium Link

-All topics related to GRC is being uploaded and can be accessed on the below provided link https://medium.com/@PranjaliMandavi/list/governance-risk-compliance-fundamentals-6701d850cf7d
+This Governance, Risk, and Compliance (GRC) article series is updated regularly as new topics are covered.
+You can follow the complete series using the link below. https://medium.com/@PranjaliMandavi/list/governance-risk-compliance-fundamentals-6701d850cf7d
 ---